Wi-Fi Commissioning Micrium OS Example

 This document describes how to connect the WF(M)200 Wi-Fi Expansion Board to Silicon Labs Starter Kit and run the Wi-Fi Commissioning example.
 The example is based on the combo capacity of the WF(M)200, meaning its ability to behave simultaneously as an Access Point and as a Station to demonstrate a typical use case of field deployment where an operator installs the device and configures it to connect to a specific Access Point using a Web page.

-This demonstration runs the Wi-Fi Full MAC driver meant to communicate with the WF(M)200 Silicon Labs Wi-Fi transceivers.
+This demo runs the Wi-Fi Full MAC driver meant to communicate with the WF(M)200 Silicon Labs Wi-Fi transceivers.

 - SoftAP: WF(M)200 configured in Wi-Fi Software-enabled Access Point mode